Guide to Renting Student Property in Oxford

 |1.
 Look for a home||

-Properties are available to preview online and viewing appointments can be booked at our Virtual Launch.
-Use our video tours to shortlist a maximum of three properties (per group) before calling up.
-Appointments must be booked over the phone (do not come to the office) and will always be accompanied by a Finders Keepers representative.
-Viewing times are Monday to Friday, 9.00am to 4.00pm and we need to give current tenants at least 24 hours' notice of viewings.
+We will be launching our properties in phases by bedroom number, starting with 6+ bedroom properties launching on 29th November, 5+ bedrooms on 30th etc. Properties will be available to view online the evening before they will be launched.
+Use our video tours to shortlist a maximum of three properties (per group) before requesting a call back.
+Appointments must be booked through our team (do not come to the office) and will always be accompanied by a Finders Keepers representative.
+Viewing times are Monday to Friday, 9.00am to 5.00pm and we need to give current tenants at least 24 hours' notice of viewings.

 |2.
 Pay holding deposit to reserve your home.||